-Abstract:

-Tiesset and Martin (2008) provide an overview of the macro stress testing toolbox used at the ACPR.
-In 2008, the toolbox was still primarily focused on credit risks.
-Over the years, it has substantially developed.
+Abstract: The French Supervisory Authority got involved into macro stress testing exercises stress since the first Financial Stability Assessment Program ("FSAP") led by the IMF in France in 2004.
+Along "bottom up" exercises led at the national or international level, the ACPR has developed a "top down" stress testing model.
+This model was primarily focused on credit risks.
+Over the years, its risk coverage has substantially been extended and this article provides an update.
 Some risks make explicitly part of a dedicated analysis -for example the risks related to banks' retail activities.
-More attention is now given to contagion effects or sectorial shocks.
+More attention is now given to contagion effects, sectorial shocks and concentration risks.
 Financial institutions other than banks are considered.
-More granular data are used as inputs.
-This article gives an update on the top down models used by the ACPR.
+More granular data allow for a more refined analysis.